Human calcitonin, hCT, thyrocalcitonin

 You may need this test if you have symptoms of medullary thyroid cancer.
 These include a lump or swelling in your neck.

 If you've been diagnosed with thyroid cancer, your healthcare provider can use this test to see how well cancer treatment is working.
-He or she may also use this test to check if the cancer has come back.
+They may also use this test to check if the cancer has come back.

 This test is also used as a screening test for people with a family history of medullary thyroid cancer.
 Screening lets you know more about your risk of developing the cancer.
 It lets you know whether you should take additional steps.
 The earlier cancer is found, the better your chances of survival.